Chinese Language Minor

 Curriculum & Courses

 Chinese minors are required to take six semesters of Chinese language courses after matriculation at the college, and be proficient at least in Third-Year Chinese at graduation.
 In addition to First-, Second-, and Third-Year Chinese, we offer Advanced Chinese, a series of semester-long courses covering contemporary topics such as food, music, and language, film, and China in World War II .
 Students who enter the minor with Second-Year or higher language experience can hone their skills—and meet their course requirement—with multiple courses in the Advanced Chinese series.
 We also welcome undergraduates who come to the minor able to speak Chinese but with limited or no training in reading or writing the language.
 For them, we offer a specialized year-long program, the completion of which enables them to enroll in Second-Year Chinese.

 The Chinese language and Japanese language minors both require six language courses.
 Students must take at least four language courses in our Bi-Co programs, and can take at most two at the Quaker Consortium or our approved off-campus domestic or Study Abroad programs.
-Minors are approved in consultation with the language program directors.
+Candidates for the Minor are approved in consultation with the language program directors.
 Students who receive above 3.0 in all language classes and complete at least one year of advanced level are eligible to receive a certification of ability in Chinese or Japanese based on their level of achievement in the four skill areas of speaking, listening, reading, and writing.

 Associated Programs and Concentrations

 This EALC major and Chinese minor is currently pursuing a Master's Degree from the Johns Hopkins School of Education.

 Athanassiadis is living in Ningbo, China, counseling high school students seeking an education abroad.

 Bojorquez-Gomez hopes to pursue a master's degree in China and aspires to work for the American government in East Asia for a few years.